Close

 We do everything we can to make repairs and restore the solar system to optimal performance.
 Damage to the solar arrays will not cause participants to lose power.
 MGE will continue to meet the energy needs of the participants with other resources as long as there is no damage to the electrical system feeding their homes.

 Both of MGE’s renewable energy programs provide eligible electric customers with the opportunity to support electricity from clean energy sources.
-Under Shared Solar, customers paid a one-time, up-front fee to reserve a portion (up to half of their annual electricity use) of the energy produced at MGE’s Shared Solar arrays.
+Under the original Shared Solar program, customers paid a one-time, up-front fee to reserve a portion (up to half of their annual electricity use) of the energy produced by MGE solar arrays at Morey Field in Middleton and the City of Middleton Municipal Operations Center.
 Participating customers pay a fixed price of $0.109 per kilowatt-hour (kWh) for their share of the energy produced by these solar arrays.

 MGE's Green Power Tomorrow (GPT) program offers customers a flexible, affordable option for supporting regional renewable energy resources and offsetting their greenhouse gas emissions.
 Each kWh of electricity you are allocated from the GPT program will be from renewable energy resources in our area, including both wind farms and solar arrays.
 Those allocated kWh include the environmental benefits, or Renewable Energy Certificates, which are retired on your behalf.
 GPT is one cent** more per kWh.